 10 Sep 2020

-A working group of states and territories has, with government support, issued a discussion paper about ensuring cross-border recognition of charitable fundraising licences.
-We welcome this proposal as a way of creating a one-step process (rather having to apply for seven different licences).
-But there are some wriggle words in the paper that could mean very little change if states use them to impose additional requirements.
+A working group of states and territories has, with government support, issued a discussion paper called ‘Charitable Fundraising in Australia: proposed cross-border recognition model’ that investigated cross-border recognition of charitable fundraising licences.
+We welcome this proposal as a way of creating a one-step process (rather having to apply for seven different fundraising licences).
+But there are some suggestions in the paper that could mean very little change if states use them to impose additional requirements.

 What do the proposed changes mean?

 Under the proposed model, a charity already registered with the ACNC would be deemed to hold a local fundraising authority in each participating state or territory.
 While we are watching that those wiggle words are not implemented, we’re pleased by this progress and will keep campaigning for a full solution to Australia’s fundraising law problem.

 We participated in a stakeholder consultation forum, and feel our concerns have been heard.
 We’re pleased that there were so many of the states plus the ACNC on the call, ready to listen to us and other charities.
 There was strong consensus about the benefits of a single licencing system as well as strong encouragement to keep this new dialogue open so further progress can be made on other aspects like reporting and rules about how fundraising can be conducted (ie, to really #FixFundraising).
 We need to make sure that simply putting a ‘donate’ button on a charity’s website doesn’t trigger seven disparate laws.